tinalekshmikanth/Data-Mining-Projects/README.md

 # Data-Mining-Projects
- This repository includes all projects implementing Supervised Learning and Unsupervised Learning
+ This repository includes all projects implementing Supervised Learning and Unsupervised Learning.
+ The porjects are implemented in R using libraries in CRAN repository